rooksandkings/MicrosoftHackMarch2025/README.md

 | article_metadata | Text      | JSON string with article metadata |
 | scraped_at       | DateTime  | When the content was scraped      |

+## Recent Updates

+- **Content Formatting Fix**: Fixed an issue where publication date and author bylines were improperly formatted in article content.
+The scraper now correctly adds proper spacing between the year and "by" text in author attributions (e.g., "2024 by" is now correctly formatted as "2024 by").

 ## Troubleshooting

 ### Chrome WebDriver Issues